4phr0d1t3/Escuela-Superior-de-Computo/Artificial-Vision/README.md

 	p4.m: Classification using Mahalanobis distance calculation or Maximum Probability. p5.py: Perceptron weight calculation with simple error adjustment.
 	p6:
-	   p6.m: Saving features of an object found in an image to a CSV file. p6.ipynb: Clustering using K-means with a classifier based on Euclidean distance.
+		p6.m: Saving features of an object found in an image to a CSV file. p6.ipynb: Clustering using K-means with a classifier based on Euclidean distance. p6.py: Python code version of p6.ipynb.
 	proyecto:
-	   getRGB: Saving the colors of each pixel in the images to a CSV file.
-	   getRegionProps: Saving features of an object found in an image to a CSV file. mean.py: Obtaining centroids of RGB and object features by averaging for each fruit. gui.mlapp: Image classifier with 5 fruit groups, with an interface.
+		getRGB.m: Saving the colors of each pixel in the images to a CSV file. getRegionProps.m: Saving features of an object found in an image to a CSV file. mean.py: Obtaining centroids of RGB and object features by averaging for each fruit. gui.mlapp: Image classifier with 5 fruit groups, with an interface.
 # Visión Artificial
 Esta sección está conformada por las prácticas de codificación de los temas vistos en la asignatura de Visión Artificial.